getsmarter/moodle-api/README.md

 ## Compatibility

-This gem has been used in production against Moodle 2.8, 2.9 and 3.1.
+This gem has been used in production against Moodle 2.8 - 3.3.
 As long as the version you are using has Moodle web services you should be good to go.
 We are using this gem in production so, future upgrades will be done as releases come out.
+We will also notify users if we stop maintaining this repo.

 ## TODOS